ryandeussing/jimhopper/_healing-and-happiness/stages-of-recovery-copy.md

 * Reviewing and/or discussing memories to lessen their emotional intensity, to revise their meanings for one’s life and identity, etc.
 * Working through grief about unwanted or abusive experiences and their negative effects on one’s life.
-* Mourning or working through grief about good experiences that one did <u>not</u>&nbsp;have, but that all children deserve.
+* Mourning or working through grief about good experiences that one did <u>not</u> have, but that all children deserve.

 After establishing a solid foundation of understanding, safety, stability and self-regulation skills one can decide – mindful of the potential pain and risks involved – whether or not to engage in the work of stage two.